skellis46/finger-pointing-moon/case-for-support.md

 ## The Research Problem and Questions

-- detail the problem that _requires_ this research project to solve it (about 30% of CfS)
+>detail the problem that _requires_ this research project to solve it (about 30% of CfS)
-- Objectives and how they are important in solving the problem (give short list of reasons citing evidence)
+>Objectives and how they are important in solving the problem (give short list of reasons citing evidence)

 >You should describe clearly the research questions, issues or problems that you intend to address.
 What are the issues that you will be exploring in the course of your research?

-This is a research leadership project called _Finger Pointing Moon_.
-It addresses four fundamental epistemic problems to do with 'new knowledge' or 'new understandings' in body-based practice-research.
+_Finger Pointing Moon_ is a research leadership project.
+It's aim is to address practice-research's fundamental, long-standing and most controversial epistemic question: **What can we know or understand differently as a consequence of practice-research?**[^sh] something here about adopting a method best able to help us recognise change (look up that thing produced).
+The research uses body-based practice-research as a type of broad case-study.
 By _body-based_ I mean artistic-scholarly practices like dance and somatics where the body underpins both the practices and the development of new understandings.
 Such practices are predicated on movement, gesture, posture and stillness.
+I use body-based practice as an case-study because practices of and through the body represent an edge-case of the epistemic limits and possibilities of practice-research: they have a complex and often fraught relationship with language; many of the experiential nuances are not seen, but _felt_; they intersect with contested issues of embodiment; and they have an equally contested relationship to disappearance, ephemerality and documentation.

-The four epistemic problems are: 1) The problem of the proxy; 2.
-The problem of what cannot be known; 3) The problem of what can be known; 4) The problem of generalisability.
+To address the overarching research aim, I will examine body-based practice-research to explore four underpinning epistemic problems in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the proxy; 2) The problem of what cannot be known; 3) The problem of what can be known; 4) The problem of generalisability.

 ### 1. The Problem of the Proxy

+>they see that language is only a finger pointing at the moon and not the moon itself.[@johnston_cloud_2012 p.2]

 Need to ask this as a question.
 That is -- not something I already think/believe.
 Recognise that embody is a term used loosely (can draw on definitions here), but analysis of how it is used, and potentially what is not being said.
 This is a kind of 'meta' or high-level approach.
+Danger of the proxy (Cathy O'Neil)
+Hunch that it's a proxy
+Investigate this hunch
+Why is hunch important?
+Because the proxy blinds us to the limits and possibilities of practice-research epistemics

 objectives:
-    + identity key uses and characteristics of 'embodied knowledge' in artistic-scholarly literature, focusing on dance and somatics
+    + identity key uses and characteristics of 'embodied knowledge' in artistic-scholarly literature, focusing on dance and somatics practice-research
     + identify and critique any ambiguities/limitations/possibilities in this scholarship
+    + if required propose precise, clear alternatives that speak directly to the epistemic limits and possibilities of body-based practice-research

 methods:
     + traditional scholarship: literature review
-    + traditional scholarship: analysis of materials
+    + traditional scholarship: critical analysis of materials

-outcomes:
+problem specific outcomes:
-    + glossary of terms critical to current use of 'embodied knowledge' in artistic-scholarly practices of dance and somatics
+    + glossary of terms central to current use of 'embodied knowledge' in dance and somatics practice-research
     + annotated bibliography of key references regarding embodiment and embodied knowledge
+    + propose possible alternatives/clarification (depending on findings)
-    + critical reflection on this analysis published as scholarly journal article
+    + critical reflection on this analysis published as scholarly journal article (e.g. CP or J of Qualitative Research)

 (comes to stand in for the thing, but it is not the thing) finger pointing moon

->they see that language is only a finger pointing at the moon and not the moon itself.[@johnston_cloud_2012 p.2]

 There is an epistemic crisis in body-based practice-research.
 It is a crisis revealed by the sharp rise in scholarship exploring the nature of embodied knowledge.[^ek] In much of that research, the idea that the body _knows_ acts as a proxy for the epistemic limitations of practice-research investigations.
 In other words, artist-scholars who research through movement practices are valorising and reifying the concept of embodied knowledge

 ### 2 and 3.
-The Problem of What Can and Cannot Be Known
+The Problems of What Can and Cannot Be Known

 - problem of what can't be known: problem of unknown (and certainty unarticulated) epistemic limitations of practice-research -- what are the things that can't be known, understood or articulated?
 - (old) problem of what can be understood (or known) differently through practice-research